fluidtrends/cassi/README.md

 ## Summary

-Cassi allows you to store data securely in file-based vaults that can be locked with a master password.
+Cassi allows you to store data securely in file-based vault that can be locked with a master password.

 ## Basic Usage